-The best free Photoshop alternatives to download in 2017
+6 of the best free Photoshop alternatives to download in 2017

 Considering it's free, then, Photo Pos Pro is an impressive offering.
 Note that a paid-for version is available too, which removes the limit on picture size (currently 1,024 x 2,014 pixels).
 Unfortunately, there's no Mac version at present.

-Best paid Photoshop alternatives
+Paid Photoshop alternatives

 While there's no shortage of free Photoshop substitutes out there, there are a number of paid-for programs available too.
-Here are a few of the best.
+Here are a few of the most popular ones.

 7) Affinity Photo